 The Roosevelts deeply valued the role of expertise and scientific knowledge in crafting government policy, and they were all too aware of the existential threat of war.
 It was FDR who gathered a Brains Trust of academics to create the New Deal, and it was under his leadership that the world’s top scientists began to develop America’s nuclear arsenal.
 Later in her life, Eleanor Roosevelt campaigned tirelessly for international dialogue and global peace to prevent the use of such weaponry.

-As a nuclear physicist at MIT, as Secretary of Energy under President Obama, and now as CEO and co-chair of the Nuclear Threat Institute, Dr. Ernest Moniz has been at the forefront of efforts to protect the environment and our civilization by reducing the risk of nuclear conflict, addressing the impact of climate change, and advancing the development of clean energy technology.
+As a nuclear physicist at MIT, as Secretary of Energy under President Obama, and now as CEO and co-chair of the Nuclear Threat Initiative, Dr. Ernest Moniz has been at the forefront of efforts to protect the environment and our civilization by reducing the risk of nuclear conflict, addressing the impact of climate change, and advancing the development of clean energy technology.
 During his time in the Obama administration, he helped to position the United States as a global leader on scientific research and innovation and was a key player in negotiating the Iran nuclear deal, making progress toward his vision of a world free from nuclear weapons.

 In recognition of his commitment to fact-based governing in pursuit of a smarter, safer, and more sustainable future, the Roosevelt Institute presents Dr. Ernest Moniz with the Distinguished Public Service Award.